johnfedoruk/bangular/aio/content/guide/browser-support.md

 ## Enabling polyfills

-[Angular CLI](https://github.com/angular/angular-cli/wiki) users enable polyfills through the `src/polyfills.ts` file that the CLI created with your project.
+[Bangular CLI](https://github.com/bangular/bangular-cli/wiki) users enable polyfills through the `src/polyfills.ts` file that the CLI created with your project.

 This file incorporates the mandatory and many of the optional polyfills as JavaScript `import` statements.